chinapedia/wikipedia.abstract.en/Page/Gospel_of_Mark.md

 Composition, genre, and setting

-Andrea_Mantegna_087.jpg's St. Mark]] Synoptic_problem,_two-source_hypothesis.svg when composing their own gospels.
+'s St. Mark]] when composing their own gospels.
 The blue sections indicate material original to Luke and Matthew.]]

 Authorship and genre